philgentric/klik/README.md

 Klik remembers all settings (in a human-readable file called klik_properties.txt).

-Klik tells you how many files, folders and pictures a folder contains.
+Klik tells you how many files, folders and pictures a folder contains, as well as the size on disk.

-Klik displays file name and pixel sizes in the title of "Image" windows.
+Klik displays file names and pixel sizes in the title of "Image" windows.

 You can sort folders in many different ways:
 - by name (alphabetically)